Educational Psychology (EPSY)

 5323.
 Cultural Foundations of Education (3).
 Analysis of linkages between school and community with special reference to the impact of the selection and allocation functions of schooling on minority groups.

 5330.
 Motivation in Educational Settings (3).
 This course reviews various theories in motivation and their applications in education with an emphasis on the cognitive perspective of motivational processes.

 5331.
 Human Development in Education (3).
 Interrelationships of social and psychological development through the lifecycle and implications for teaching and learning.

 5332.
-Educational Psychology (3).
-Emphasis on the application of educational psychological principles to teaching at all levels.
+Educational Psychology and Learning (3).
+Emphasis on the application of educational psychological principles to learning at all levels.

 5333.
 Adolescent Learners (3).
 Environmental, social, developmental, and cognitive factors influencing learning in adolescence; application of learning theory to classroom environment and instructional design for adolescent learners.

 5340.
 History and Systems in Educational Psychology (3).
 Study of the history and philosophies undergirding educational psychology.
 Includes examinations of emergent problems as they apply to school and educational psychology.

 5349.
 Seminar in Educational Psychology (3).
 Research analysis and synthesis in the field of educational psychology.
 May be repeated for credit.